rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>drawn by M.B.
 Haynes, C.E.</CITE>

-Treat an abbreviation consisting of more than a single letter as if it were a distinct word, separating it with a space from preceding and succeeding words or initials.
+<a name="0.5.28.2">0.5.28.2</a> Treat an abbreviation consisting of more than a single letter as if it were a distinct word, separating it with a space from preceding and succeeding words or initials.

 >Example:
 ><CITE>Dn.
 Abrahami Calovii, SS.
 Theol.
 Doct.
 Prof. Publ.</CITE>